 The first is inline controls.
 If you love your iPhone and need access to volume up and down, pause, play and microphone controls all the time you’ll need to buy the additional cable which attaches to give you those controls.
 Buying the separate Cable which attaches to the in-ears has the inline controls.

 These 215’s are best worn like a rock star – that is over the ears and down the back.
 If you wear them front it’s perfectly cool, we only say this if you want a little American Idol rock star factor.
 You’ll can still put them over your ears and then down your front which gives you access to the inline controls (if you purchase the extra cable with iPhone/Mobile phone controls).

 We usually just use these as pure audio IEM earphones and use the controls on our phone.

 NB: The inline controls model is different to the standard SE215 so don’t buy the standard assuming you get iPhone controls.
 The extra cable is available – let us know if you want it.

 The benefits of running the cable down your back, inside your jacket or shirt, is that you never catch the cable on anything.
 You feel safe, secure and audibly awesome.
 Equally, you can run the cable down the front of your shirt or top, the microphonics are almost zero so there is no risk of scratchy noises coming up the wire.

-The sound from the SE215’s with the addition of comfort and a good seal make these the best all round IEM’s in the under $150 category for us.
+The sound from the SE215’s with the addition of comfort and a good seal make these the best all-round IEM’s in the affordable category for us.

 There is a real tightness in the sound while still allowing for sweet acoustics.
 We’ve put almost everything through these things from Oh Sleeper to Damien Rice, Macklemore & Ryan Lewis, Eminem and Florence and the Machine, Dire Straights to Al Di Meola.
 All are represented well.
 Some say the Bass in these is too heavy but we have to disagree, rather for the price the bass is impressive.